zapplyjobs/interview-handbook-2026/README.md

 These kinds of questions are used to determine poise, creativity, and problem-solving.
 You need to demonstrate adaptability and give in-depth, insightful responses.
 These questions may have a variety of different answers depending on your problem-solving and thinking ability.

 Here's something to remember for such questions.
 You have to make assumptions and share them with the interviewer.
-Or you can ask the interviewer, "When you're asking me how to sell ice cream, do you mean ice creams in tubs or popsicles and such?"
-Get as much clarity as you can and then answer the question.
+Or you can ask the interviewer, <i>"When you're asking me how to sell ice cream, do you mean ice creams in tubs or popsicles and such?"</i> Get as much clarity as you can and then answer the question.

 Another point to remember.
 You can ask for a short amount of time to think/structure your answer!
 You can ask for a couple of seconds, 30 seconds, or even a minute.
 If you need a piece of paper to do some calculations, don't be afraid to ask for it!

-And finally, if there's any question that stumps you and you can't figure out an answer in the moment, you can ask "Can we come back to this please?
-I don't have an answer right now."
-It takes a lot of strength to admit that you don't have an answer yet.
+And finally, if there's any question that stumps you and you can't figure out an answer in the moment, you can ask <i>"Can we come back to this please?
+I don't have an answer right now."</i> It takes a lot of strength to admit that you don't have an answer yet.
 And you're showing that you're not just going to jump into an answer because it's demanded of you.
 Candidates show that they're thoughtful, organized individuals by following this approach.

 ---